VictorTJiang/Victor_BlueStampPortfolio/index.md

 EQ: hand following mode

 ## Challenges
 There was a major problem with the motor driver.
-The motor connected to the green terminals on the right malfunctioned: it was significantly slower than the left one, and often required me to pick the car up and spin the corresponding wheel a few times to start the motor.
-In addition, the motor randomly stopped spinning in the middle of running.
-I originally thought it might have been a problem with the motor, so I swapped it out for a new one, but that didn't fix the problem.
-I then swapped the pins of the two motors (the right motor pins went in the left green terminals, the left motor pins went in the right green terminals), and I discovered that the motor connected to the right green terminals wouldn't properly spin.
+The motor connected to the green terminals on the right malfunctioned: it was significantly slower than the left one, and often randomly stopped working.
+I originally thought it might have been a problem with the motor, so I replaced it.
+However, when that the problem still remained unfixed, I then swapped the left and right motors.
+I discovered that the motor connected to the right green terminals would not properly spin.
 This problem was fixed upon changing out the motor drive module.

 ## Next Steps
-The robot doesn't go fully straight forwards as of now: it slightly curves to the left.
-I'll be fixing this issue for my next step, as well as start implementing my modifications.
+The robot does not go fully straight forwards as of now: it slightly curves to the left.
+I will be fixing this issue for my next step, as well as start implementing my modifications.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal